Separable commutative algebras and Galois theory in stable homotopy theories: Degree functions of separable algebras

-This shows that $A^{[n]}$ is a retract of the compact object on the left hand side, and applying forgetful functors and Lemma \ref{lem-extend-restrict-compacts}, we obtain the claim for $0\leq i\leq n-2$.
+This shows that $A^{[n]}$ is a retract of the compact object on the left hand side (using the induction hypothesis and Lemma~\ref{lem-extend-restrict-compacts}).
+Applying forgetful functors and Lemma \ref{lem-extend-restrict-compacts}, we obtain the claim for $0\leq i\leq n-2$.
 The above splitting is also $A^{[n-1]}$-linear, for the $A^ {[n-1]}$-action through the left tensor factor and the map $A^{[n-1]}\to A^{[n]}$ in the splitting tower.
 Since the left hand side is a compact $A^{[n-1]}$-module by base-change, so is its retract $A^{[n]}$.
 This settles the induction and the proof. \end{proof}

 This allows us to adapt the construction of the splitting tower to $2$-rings.

 \begin{construction} Let $\C\in\twoRing$ and $A\in\CAlg^{\mathrm{sep}}(\C)$ be given.
 Then the {\em splitting tower of $A\in\C$} is obtained by embedding $\C\subseteq\D$ into its ind-completion as the compact objects, applying Construction \ref{construct-splitting-tower} to $A\in\CAlg^{\mathrm{sep}}(\D)$, and noting that the resulting tower takes values in $\C\subseteq\D$ by Lemma \ref{lem-tt-tower-and-compact}. \end{construction}